 Last but not least, we have the upstairs (blue) Sky Room, which is really just for two people (perfect for therapy, consultations, and Readings):

 The Sky Room above is lit brightly from above, but has a table and floor lamp that can instead give it a more intimate feel.
 We also have a desk in there (just to the right of the scope of this image), which makes for a great a solo work space (if that’s what you’re needing).
 We do have Wi-Fi.

 Historically, we’ve asked prospective presenters to fill out the SurveyMonkey located here (https://www.surveymonkey.com/r/5CX8YCB), which we still recommend.
 It can assist you in honing your thoughts regarding what you’d like to do at our space.
 First question many people ask is, what are your rates?

-These prices are all for space only, for which you’re expected to prepay (non-refundably) upon booking.
-If you think there’s a chance you may need to reschedule (even if last minute, due to an emergency), we can discuss making an exception, at our discretion.
-If it’s far off, and you want to split payments, let us know (and we’ll see what we can do).
+These prices are all for space only, for which we’d want you to prepay (non-refundably) upon booking.
+We learned some early lessons from people holding the space with no money down, and then cancelling.
+If you think there’s a chance you may need to reschedule (even if last minute, due to an emergency), we can discuss the possibility of making an accommodation for that contingency.
+If it’s far off, and you want to split payments, let us know,and we’ll see what we can do).
 Otherwise, the terms above will definitely apply.

 We charge in hour increments, generally with a two hour minimum, which includes setup and breakdown time.
 We do this because we have to be there for you.
-And we want you to be realistic (and accountable) for the extra time it (always) takes to deliver programs.
-Think: meet-and-greet at the beginning; conversational mingling post facto)
+And we want you to be realistic (and accountable) for the extra time it always takes to deliver programs.
+Fifteen minutes is not that realistic for a pre-and-post time buffer.
+Think “meet-and-greet” at the beginning, with conversational mingling afterwards.